-To promote better understanding of Australia's extinction toll, this report profiles every 'recent' extinction or likely extinction of animals, namely those lost since 1960.
-To do so, the Invasive Species Council updated the Recovery Hub's 2019 list by drawing on more-recent Recovery Hub assessments, which find that more animals but fewer plants are probably extinct than are formally listed.8

-The differences between formal lists and expert assessments are due in part to the difficulty of being certain about extinctions and the risks of premature declarations (which could mean giving up on a species that can still be saved), as well as delays in listing processes.
-The changes are explained in Box 1.
+To promote better understanding of Australia's extinction toll, this report profiles every 'modern' extinction or probable extinction of animals - namely those lost since 1960.
+To do so, we updated the Recovery Hub's 2019 list by drawing on recent expert assessments (including by the Recovery Hub), which found that more animals but fewer plants are probably extinct than are formally listed.7 Formal lists can differ from expert assessments for reasons that include delays in listings, uncertainties about extinction status, and a reluctance to declare extinction if it means giving up on species that might still be saved.
+Our changes are explained in Box 1.